echosonusharma/-27/README.md

-# slug
+# #27

-url shortener that has slugs named after most violent serial killers, rapists and murders.
+url shortener that gives you the names of most violent serial killers, rapists and murders in its url path.

-[*] scrapes the wikipedia website for the list of convicts
+- scrapes the wikipedia website for the list of convicts

+- DNS propagation using mongodb